seed-rs/seed-rs.org/crate/guides/misc.md

 in a similar way, equivalent to JS's `console.error()`.

 ## Custom tags
-Seed generally retricts the element tags allowed by using Enums for the tags, and a predefined set of element-creation macros.
+Seed generally restricts the element tags allowed by using Enums for the tags, and a predefined set of element-creation macros.
 If you wish to use a custom tag, you can use using `Tag::from` (`El` and `Tag` are exposed in the prelude), either with the `El::empty` constructor, or using the `custom!`